DHTMLX/docs-suite/docs/combobox/api/combobox_keydown_event.md

 @signature: keydown: (event: KeyboardEvent, id: Id | undefined) => void;

 @params:
-- `event: KeyboardEvent` - a native KeyboardEvent object
+- `event` - a native KeyboardEvent object
-- `id: string | number` - the id of the element of Combobox in focus
+- `id` - the id of the element of Combobox in focus

 @example:
 combobox.events.on("keydown", function(event, id) {